DOAGenesys/LLMIntentPerformance/README.md

 ### Key Features

-1. **Batch Processing**: Instead of making individual API calls for each utterance, the script uses batch processing to send multiple requests at once, improving efficiency and reducing overall costs.
+1. **Batch Processing**: Instead of making individual API calls for each utterance, the script uses batch processing to send multiple requests at once, improving efficiency and reducing overall processing time.
 2. **Prompt Caching**: The script leverages prompt caching mechanisms provided by both OpenAI and Anthropic to reduce costs and improve response times for similar prompts.
 3. **Parallel Processing**: The script processes batches for OpenAI and Anthropic in parallel, allowing for simultaneous evaluation of both services.
 4. **Performance Evaluation**: After processing, the script evaluates the accuracy of intent classifications for both APIs.